timherzig/decomposition_learning/reports/1-The_Beginning.md

 Fig 2 shows the model architecture.
 The model consists of two parts: an **encoder** and a **decoder**.
 For the encoder, we use the Video SWIN Transformer that takes a sequence of images as input and encodes each image into a latent representation.
-For the decoder, we use three branches, each a 3D UNet architecture, that all take the same latent representation of the encoder and decodes them into the underlying image and the augmentations.
+For the decoder, we use three branches, each a 3D UNet architecture, that all take the same latent representation of the encoder and decodes them into the original image and the augmentations.
-One branch ($decoder_{gt}$) is trained to predict the ground truth underlying image.
+One branch ($decoder_{gt}$) is trained to predict the original image.
 The second branch ($decoder_{sl}$) is trained to predict the light and shadow masks.
 The third branch ($decoder_{oc}$) is trained to predict the occlusions.

 ## The Video SWIN architecture
 Video Swin Transformer is a spatiotemporal adaption of Swin transformer, which extends its application into the temporal dimension of videos along with the spatial dimensions of individual frames.
 It consists of four stages.
 The overall architecture can be seen in Figure 3.
 The input video has a size of T x H x W x 3, consisting of T frames each with H x W x 3 pixels.
 In the first stage at the **patch partitioning layer**, the input video is partitioned into T/2 x H/4 x W/4 3D patches/tokens, each of the size 2 x 4 x 4 x 3, i.e. 96 features.
 A linear embedding layer projects the features of each token to an arbitrary dimension denoted by C. The output is then passed into a Video Swin Transformer block.

-Each of the following three stages consists of a **patch merging layer and Video Swin Transformer blocks**.
+Each of the following three stages consists of a **patch merging layer** and **Video Swin Transformer blocks**.
 In the patch merging layer, each group of 2 x 2 neighbouring patches are concatenated.
 The concatenated features are then projected to half of their dimension by a linear layer.
 As a result, after each stage, the number of tokens is one fourth the original and the number of features of each token doubled.

 ![Fig. 3](figures/1-The_Beginning/video_swin.png)
 **Figure 3:** Overall architecture of Video Swin Transformer (tiny version: Swin-T).
 Other variants differ in the layer numbers and the value of C (number of hidden features in the first stage).